 - 6. In its applications, the CBC has cited urban growth, the construction of highrise concrete and steel buildings, increased electrical noise from overhead wires, large and small appliances and portable radio transmitters as impeding its current AM transmitters' delivery of reliable and high quality signals.
 The CBC also notes in its applications that "...the migration of tuning away from AM to FM threatens to orphan our AM stations in the long term as our audience ages and younger adult Canadians reject AM altogether as a destination."
-The CBC believes these factors necessitate the use of drop-in FM transmitters to provide effective coverage for the CBC Radio One service in the downtown core of Saskatoon and surrounding areas and Edmonton. - 7.
-Moreover, the CBC has indicated that it plans to apply for nested FM repeaters for its AM stations in a number of markets across the country.
-In fact, just recently the Commission gazetted three more CBC applications for nested FM repeaters for two of its AM stations in Winnipeg and one in Calgary (Broadcasting Public Notice CRTC 2005-84).
-The CAB notes that CBC's Winnipeg and Calgary applications combined with the two applications in question have the potential to impact as many as six FM frequencies in these four markets. - 8.
+The CBC believes these factors necessitate the use of drop-in FM transmitters to provide effective coverage for the CBC Radio One service in the downtown core of Winnipeg and surrounding areas and Calgary. - 7.
+Moreover, the CBC has made it clear that it plans to apply for nested FM repeaters for its AM stations in a number of markets across the country.
+The CAB notes that CBC's Winnipeg and Calgary applications combined with its applications for nesting repeaters in Saskatoon and Edmonton (already under review in public process PN 2005-69) have the potential to impact as many FM frequencies in these four markets. - 8.
 Few urban areas in Canada currently have a plethora of unused FM frequencies.
-When one is used for a nested 100% repeater of an AM station that already covers that market, it reduces the number of frequencies available for new services. - 9.
+When one is used for a nested 100% repeater of an AM station that already covers that market, it reduces the number of frequencies available for new services.
+In this regards, the CAB further notes that in response to a call for applications for new radio stations to serve the Calgary market, the Commission has received 16 applications. - 9.
 Notwithstanding, the CAB recognizes that in some markets AM stations may require the use of additional FM frequencies to augment services within their city-grade AM coverage contours.
-Like the public broadcaster, Canada's private radio broadcasters also want to ensure their ability to deliver reliable and high quality signals in urban centers is not impaired. - 10.
-However, given the CBC's national plan to use drop-in FM transmitters for its AM stations in markets across the country, the CAB believes that in order to ensure fair and equitable use of spectrum it is imperative that the Commission first establish a policy on FM nesting operations prior to considering the CBC's applications. - 11.
+Like the public broadcaster, Canada's private radio broadcasters also want to ensure their ability to deliver reliable and high quality signals in urban centers is not impaired.

+- 10. The CAB notes that in response to our intervention in a separate public proceeding (PN 2005-69) the CBC indicated that notwithstanding the above-mentioned applications, and "...unless new circumstances arise, CBC\Radio-Canada has no plans for more nested FM transmitters".
+If that is the case, the CAB submits that the CBC should, at the very least, indicate in their technical long term plan their intentions with respect to the use of drop-in FM transmitters for their AM stations and under witch technical circumstances and criteria would it consider applying for a nested FM transmitter.
+At this point however, the CAB has reason to believe that the CBC has a national plan to use drop-in FM transmitters for its AM stations in markets across the country.
+This is why the CAB considers that in order to ensure fair regulation it is imperative that the Commission first establish a policy on FM nesting operations prior to considering the CBC's applications. - 11.
 Accordingly, the CAB submits that, because there are a finite number of FM frequencies available in any market, the CRTC must initiate a public process on FM nesting operations in order to allow both private and public broadcasters to provide their views on the circumstances under which this technical option is warranted.